Burnallover/frisquet-mqtt/README.md

 # Not up to date !!!!!!
 Coming soon

 This arduino code is made for a heltec_wifi_lora_32_V3.
-It will automatically create three sensor in Home Assistant. one for the actual temperature, one for the setpoint temperature, and one containing the payload received.
+It will automatically create sensors buttons, and an input select in Home Assistant with Mqtt discovery.
+Sensors are :
+- Actual temperature
+- Setpoint temperature
+- Outdoor temperature
+- payload received

+Buttons are :

+- switch to launch the association of an emulated external temperature sensor
+- switch to launch the association of an emulated Frisquet connect box (in the future)

+Input select :

+- prefilled mode to manage heating mode of the boiler

-Most of this code was found on https://forum.hacf.fr/t/pilotage-chaudiere-frisquet-eco-radio-system-visio/19814/90
+Some of this code has been found on https://forum.hacf.fr/t/pilotage-chaudiere-frisquet-eco-radio-system-visio/19814/90

 # Requirement